 The goal of the P3 Program is to partner with third party developers in an effort to increase the number of affordable housing units in and around the City of Charlotte.
 INLIVIAN also seeks to use these new communities to mainstream the agency's RAD vouchers to redevelop obsolete sites, thereby increasing the density and further adding units to the city and providing greater housing choices to our clients.
 These sites are all located in high opportunity or opportunity areas by definition and are close to job opportunities and mass transit for our clients.
 It also gives INLIVIAN clients a chance to move into a community not historically known as being federally subsidized.
 By utilizing all potentially available resources at INLIVIAN's disposal, the P3 Program is allowing INLIVIAN to further its affordable housing mission.
 Further, HDP is the managing member or general partner in each of the ownership entities with the right of first refusal to purchase the property and the interests of all members at the end of the initial compliance period.
-This means an increase in our portfolio of 1,153 unit from our 2020-2021 efforts.
+This means an increase in our portfolio of 1,129 unit from our 2020-2021 efforts.
 All P3 projects are in various stages of construction with completion and lease up anticipated in 2021.
+These P3 projects may necessitate usage of MTW funding flexibility.

-Current opportunities which have closed and are under construction or that are targeted for closing.
-P3 agreements are in place and include Archdale Flats - Family (202), Archdale Flats - Seniors 131), Abbington on Mt.
-Holly (126), Freedom Flats (220), Ashley Flats (150), Evoke Living @ Westerly Hills (156) and Evoke Living @ Arrowwood (168).
+Current opportunities which have closed and are under construction or that are targeted for closing include: Archdale Flats - Family (202), Archdale Flats - Seniors 131), Abbington on Mt.
+Holly (102), Freedom Flats (220), Ashley Flats (150), Evoke Living at Westerly Hills (156), and Evoke Living at Arrowwood (168).